 Medhane Alem Cathedral

 This pretty cathedral is right next to Edna Mall and Bole Road.
 It's an easy stroll that'll take about 30 minutes.
 It's usually quiet and off the main roads (so no pollution).

 While technically this is the city center, there isn't much to see here.
 There's a bus station and a light rail station that is still under construction.
-It's a landmark in case you get lost – everyone knows the way back to Meskel Square.
+It's a landmark in case you get lost, though, as everyone knows the way back to Meskel Square.

-The Red Terror Museum details the events in 1977 and 1978 under the military ruler Mengistu Haile Mariam.
+The Red Terror Museum details the terrible events of 1977 and 1978 under the military ruler Mengistu Haile Mariam.
 It's right at Meskel Square and worth a quick stop.

 National Museum of Ethiopia